 #9-The world-famous Napali Coast, a coastline you have seen in movies, the unforgettable line up of cliffs and mountains that you cannot find anywhere else in the world.

 #10- The favorite island of Hollywood, in fact, you can visit the movie locations of South Pacific, The Thornbirds, Jurassic park, the Decedents to name a few

 Kauai the most beautiful island on earth- the perfect island to explore together

 Couples go to Kauai for the magnificent scenery- nothing beats the scenery of Kauai.

-Some of the most dramatic scenery is only accessible by boat and helicopter tour – the Napali coast line has some of the most beautiful coastline in all of Hawaii, and a must see in Kauai.
-In Kauai you can hike, see waterfalls, beautiful gardens, beaches, and watch dolphins (Napali Coast).
+Some of the most dramatic scenery is only accessible by boat and helicopter tour – the Napali coastline has some of the most beautiful coastlines in all of Hawaii, and a must-see in Kauai.
+In Kauai, you can hike, see waterfalls, beautiful gardens, beaches, and watch dolphins (Napali Coast).
 There is very little nightlife in Kauai, so be prepared to have quiet evenings.
 Also, there are no big towns or touristy areas for shopping like in Waikiki, or Lahaina Maui.
 Its smaller pockets of shopping/ dining areas around the island.
 Check out our Kauai Honeymoon Packages here.

 We call Kauai the “beach picnic island” because there are so many neat beaches and secluded spots you can drive to with a picnic for two, and then let the magic begin.

 There are great hikes from some of these beaches, and there are some great snorkel spots and places to see sea turtles.
 You can drive your car and explore this amazing island.